vthriller/hdd-rs/README.md

 Mainly because I was disappointed in all the available options for putting SMART and SCSI log info into various monitoring systems.

-* Scripts that parse `smartctl` output are just ugly, error prone hacks that still make me cringe.
+* Scripts that parse `smartctl` output (usually with regexes) are slow, ugly, unreliable hacks.
-* To add support for different, programming-friendly output formats into `smartctl` (e.g. JSON), one basically needs to rewrite a lot of ad-hoc `printf`s scattered all over the source files, and it's not much easier if you decide to drop the idea of implementing some command-line switch in favour of simply changing the output format altogether.
+* To add support for different, programming-friendly output format into `smartctl` (e.g. JSON), one basically needs to rewrite a lot of ad-hoc `printf`s scattered all over the source files, and it's not much easier if you decide to drop the idea of implementing some command-line switch in favour of simply changing the output format altogether.
 (Things are only getting more complex with `smartd`.)
 * `libatasmart` (and tools that it powers) can only work with ATA devices, and only on Linux, and expecting more from that library is simply naïve.

 ## How?